rust-lang/book/src/ch03-05-control-flow.md

 execute the first body for which the condition holds true.
 Note that even though 6 is divisible by 2, we did not see the output `number is divisible by 2`, nor did we see the `number is not divisible by 4, 3, or 2` text from the `else` block.
-That's because Rust will only execute the block for the first true condition, and once it finds one, it won't even check the rest.
+That’s because Rust will only execute the block for the first true condition, and once it finds one, it won’t even check the rest.

 Using too many `else if` expressions can clutter your code, so if you find yourself with more than one, you may want to look at refactoring your code.
-In Chapter 6, we'll talk about a powerful Rust branching construct called `match` for these cases.
+In Chapter 6, we’ll talk about a powerful Rust branching construct called `match` for these cases.

 #### Using `if` in a `let` statement